ligato/docs/docs/plugins/plugin-overview.md

 - Cassandra
 - FileDB

-### Datasync plugin
+### Datasync Plugin

 More at: [Datasync plugin][datasync-plugin]

 defines the interfaces for the abstraction of data synchronization between app plugins and different backend data sources.

-### Data Broker plugin
+### Data Broker Plugin

 More at: [Data Broker plugin][data-broker-plugin]

 data broker abstraction.

-### ETCD
+### etcd

 More at: [etcd plugin][etcd-plugin]

-Provides access to an etcd key-value data store.
+Provides access to an etcd KV data store.

 ### Redis

 More at: [Redis plugin][redis-plugin]

-Provides access to an Redis key-value data store.
+Provides access to an Redis KV data store.

 ### Consul

 More at: [Consul plugin][consul-plugin]

-Provides access to a consul key-value data store.
+Provides access to a consul KV data store.

 ### Bolt

 More at: [Bolt plugin][bolt-plugin]

-Provides access to a Bolt key-value data store.
+Provides access to a Bolt data store.

 ### Cassandra